Trade Stock Indices

 Sell/Short

-If the price is going downward we sell, this is referred to as going short.
-When price trend is going downward it is known as to as a bearish.
-The example expounded & shown below shows a downward trend, this is when a short sell is placed.
-The short/sell is identified by drawing a downwards trendline on a chart.
-The example illustration explained & shown below shows a short/sell signal.
+We sell if the price is falling, which is called going short.
+A bearish market is when the price trend is moving downwards.
+The example below shows a downward trend, which is when a short sell happens.
+You can spot a short/sell by drawing a downwards trendline on a chart.
+The illustration below provides an example of a short/sell signal.

 Sell/Short Bearish Trend - How to Sell a Instrument